mineichen/sitestats/README.md

 ## Usage
 - http get /crawler/domain/{searchdomain}
   - Response (http 200) - Stream of all valid urls found on the searchdomain separated by newline
-  - Response (http 400) - Format in body is yet unstable
+  - Response (http 400) - Unknown searchdomain.
+Format in body is yet unstable
 - http get /crawler/domain/{searchdomain}/count
   - Response (http 200) - Body with a single number representing number of reachable links.
-  - Response (http 400) - Format in body is yet unstable
+  - Response (http 400) - Unknown searchdomain.
+Format in body is yet unstable

 ### Build and save the image